 - Internal research.
 The buyer’s team reviews the seller’s business model, available assets, performance indicators, and organizational documents.

-The team doing the research documents the due diligence results and compiles a report.
-The final document should present the benefits and drawbacks of the potential deal.
+The team doing the in-depth analysis documents the due diligence results and compiles a report.
+The final commercial due diligence report should cover the benefits and drawbacks of the potential deal.

 Checklist for commercial due diligence

-A commercial due diligence checklist can help the buyer organize the research or analyze the written report done by a third party.
+This commercial due diligence checklist helps the prospective buyer organize the research or analyze the report done by a third party.
 As a seller, you’ll know what documents to prepare in advance to save time.
+Here are the core inquiry items for the commercial due diligence report:

 Points of interest: